 - Where fraudsters phone up posing as a company (e.g. Microsoft) and encourage you to complete steps that let them gain access to your computer

 - Where scammers send out an email from a service you use (e.g. PayPal, Google Drive, Dropbox etc.).
 This link instructs you to click on a link which leads to a fake page that collects your login details

 - Where you receive an email from a person or company you know and trust which includes your personal information and lures you into clicking on a malicious URL or email attachment.

 Are you owed compensation for a phishing scam?

 While in some instances, cybercrime such as phishing is difficult to avoid, often it is made possible because an organisation has not put the necessary prevention methods in place to keep your data safe.

 To make matters worse, many companies are falling short of what we would expect when a failure in data privacy occurs.
 In our experience, companies and their representatives (be they legal or insurance based) are still responding with a pre-packaged “we won’t do it again” approach.
 This fails to recognise the full impact of the scam, which can be significant and of a psychological nature.

 Can you get your money back?

 If someone is convicted of a cybercrime against you, the court may order them to pay you compensation.
 Where the authorities are not interested in pursuing compensation, or where you do not want to make a criminal case, we can assist with a private prosecution.
 However, many factors will determine whether this is possible and how successful you are likely to be.
-First and foremost, the scammer has to be caught, and that is rarely the case.
+First and foremost, the scammer must be caught, and that is rarely the case.